To Augment or Not to Augment? Diagnosing Distributional Symmetry Breaking: Task-dependent metric

 Here, $x$ and $x'$ are independent draws from $p_x$.
 However, the KL divergence is inefficient to approximate with finite samples, places stringent requirements on the distributions' supports, and does not capture any notion of ease of learnability or computability.
-Instead, we replace this divergence between product distributions with the classifier distance $d_{class}\Big( (c(x),f(x)), (c(x),f(x')) \Big)$.
+Thus, a potential task-dependent metric is replacing this divergence between product distributions with the classifier distance $d_{class}\Big( (c(x),f(x)), (c(x),f(x')) \Big)$ referred to as the task-dependent detection metric below.
 In other words, we train a small network to classify whether pairs of group elements and labels are mismatched.
 Note that the task-independent and task-dependent metric are not necessarily correlated; one can be high while the other is low, and vice versa, as verified in \Cref{sec:experiments}.

 One complication for this metric is that it depends on the choice of canonicalization $c(\cdot)$.
 We assume there is some ``natural'' choice of $c(\cdot)$, i.e. which is easily computable by a neural network, as we care about the implications of distributional symmetry-breaking on downstream learning tasks.
 To give an example of a ``bad'' choice, imagine a $c(\cdot)$ which is discontinuous in $x$, or which is so complex to compute that even if it correlates very well with $f(\cdot)$, it would be difficult for a network to compute it as a feature.
 Therefore, we parametrize $c(\cdot)$ via a \emph{small} equivariant network, which can be either trained alongside the binary classifier for $d_{class}$ or just randomly initialized.